Wisconsin HVAC License: How to Become an HVAC Contractor in Wisconsin

 Table of Contents

-Employment is projected to grow 4 percent from 2019 to 2029 throughout the country adding more than 15,000 of these skilled workers to the ranks.
+Employment is projected to grow 5 percent from 2020 to 2030 throughout the country adding 19,000 of these skilled workers to the ranks.
 That growth rate is expected to be higher in Wisconsin — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 That statistic is supported by how many contractors are trying to find skilled tradesmen.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 50% of firms in Wisconsin had unfilled hourly craft positions on June 30, 2020.
+According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 50% of firms in Wisconsin had unfilled hourly craft positions.

 » Want to grow your HVAC business?
 Click here to get a demo.